joseph-gansukh/LFC-PO-label-generator/README.md

 # PO barcode generator

-Generate barcodes from product barcode data from a csv
+Generate barcodes from product data from a csv